tonyliang19/multi_omics_reproduce/README.md

 - Cooperative Learning
 - Single Cell MultiOmics

 They all have single repos, links will be added later.
-And they have a workflow file (GNU `make` or `snakemake`) to reproduce the metho (i.e. detailed instructions).
+And they have a workflow file (GNU `make` or `snakemake`) to reproduce the method (i.e. detailed instructions).

 Author: Tony Liang